Double majority: Philippines

+Spain

+For major reforms of the constitution of Spain, a two-thirds majority of the sitting Parliament is required to vote in favor of the amendment.
+Then, the Parliament is immediately dissolved and snap elections are called, after which the Parliament decides, by majority, whether or not to move on with the amendment.
+The amendment is then subject to ratification on a referendum.
+Thus, a double majority of two different parliaments and the people is required to pass major constitutional amendments.
+Minor amendments, instead, only require a qualified vote (supermajority) in the Parliament, but may be subject to referendum if one-tenth of MPs request so.

 Switzerland

 In Switzerland, the passing of a constitutional amendment by popular vote requires a double majority; not only must a majority of people vote for the amendment but a majority of cantons must also give their consent.
 This is to prevent a larger canton from foisting amendments onto the smaller ones and vice versa.

 United States

-Double majority is used in the United States for some initiative or referendum votes on issues such as a tax levy or bond.
-Essentially, a double majority standard applies a two-part test to a vote outcome before a measure is passed: